flyteorg/flyte/docs/concepts/tasks.rst

 .. note::

-   `RFC 3902 <https://github.com/flyteorg/flyte/pull/3902>`_ implements an alternative, simplified retry behaviour with which both system and user retries are counted towards a single retry budget defined in the task decorator (thus, without a second retry budget defined in the platform configuration).
+   `RFC 3902 <https://github.com/flyteorg/flyte/pull/3902>`_ implements an alternative, simplified retry behavior with which both system and user retries are counted towards a single retry budget defined in the task decorator (thus, without a second retry budget defined in the platform configuration).
 The last retries are always performed on non-spot instances to guarantee completion.
 To activate this behaviour, set ``configmap.core.propeller.node-config.ignore-retry-cause`` to ``true`` in the helm values.

 **Timeouts**

 To ensure that the system is always making progress, tasks must be guaranteed to end gracefully/successfully.
 The system defines a default timeout period for the tasks.
 It is possible for task authors to define a timeout period, after which the task is marked as ``failure``.
 Note that a timed-out task will be retried if it has a retry strategy defined.
 The timeout can be handled in the `TaskMetadata <https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.TaskMetadata.html?highlight=retries#flytekit.TaskMetadata>`__.